MicrosoftDocs/win32/desktop-src/DevIO/dbt-deviceremovepending.md

 ---
-Description: 'The system broadcasts the DBT\_DEVICEREMOVEPENDING device event when a device or piece of media is being removed and is no longer available for use.' ms.assetid: '28cb4481-8961-4896-9608-afccba9a2bfe'
+Description: The system broadcasts the DBT\_DEVICEREMOVEPENDING device event when a device or piece of media is being removed and is no longer available for use. ms.assetid: 28cb4481-8961-4896-9608-afccba9a2bfe
-title: 'DBT\_DEVICEREMOVEPENDING event'
+title: DBT\_DEVICEREMOVEPENDING event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DBT\_DEVICEREMOVEPENDING event